-In this course, students will discuss basic concepts of criminology, historical background, evolution and vision of the crime, and some auxiliary sciences to study criminology.
-Similarly, the student will analyze approaches, models and criminological theories that identify and define deviant behavior.
+In this course, students will examine basic concepts of criminology.
+They will analyze the historical background, evolution, and vision of crime, as well as some auxiliary sciences for the study of criminology.
+Students will compare approaches, models, and criminology theories of deviant behavior with a biopsychosocial focus.